anOsuPlayer/Moona/GUIDE.md

 * Types of the same dependency *can be interdependent*: meaning a non-dependent object can require another non-dependent to work, for example.
 * Non-dependent types *CANNOT be interdependent* with dependent/basic objects: that would break the non-dependency concept: elements which can be external to the framework *must not* require anything from it to function properly.
 * Dependent and basic objects *can be interdependent* with non-dependent types: since the framework contains them all by definition, there are no problems in linking them all to each other.
-* There are cases of *multiple interdependency*: assuming all the previous three rules, throughout the framework there are some cases of this phenomenon which behaves just like regular interdependency, it just includes multiple types.
+* There are cases of *multiple interdependency*: it's possible that various objects might need to have contacts with more than one other type.
+Assuming that the three aforementioned rules don't get broken in any way, this will work just as regular interdependency.

 Interdependency was created mainly to explain how *package are organized*: further on you'll be able to see how this technique shines when it comes to divide each different feature in its own package.
 It's, yet again, not a fundamental concept to know, but it helps to satisfy your doubts.

+### Telling Dependency Apart 🔎
+In order for you to find out the dependency of a certain object, you'll need to check its related [Wiki page](https://github.com/anOsuPlayer/Moona/wiki/home).
+Together with the description of that element, you'll be able to see its grade of dependency by looking at the title of the page: there's a full description listing all the attributes of the class (visibility, finality ecc...) which contains that, too.

 In conclusion, all this dependency stuff just *defines relations* between either the Moona Class (regular dependency) or other elements.